Davis Polk

-Davis Polk & Wardwell LLP, better known as Davis Polk is a white-shoe, international law firm headquartered in New York City with 980 attorneys worldwide and offices in Washington, D.C., Northern California, London, Madrid, Hong Kong, Beijing, Tokyo, and São Paulo.
-The firm has consistently been recognized as a global leader in banking & financial services as well as in capital markets.
+Davis Polk & Wardwell LLP is an American multinational law firm headquartered in New York City with offices in Washington, D.C., Menlo Park, London, Madrid, Brussels, Hong Kong, Beijing, Tokyo, and São Paulo.
+The firm is recognized for its work in corporate law, litigation, tax, and financial regulation.
+Davis Polk operates as an all-equity partnership and consistently ranks among the most profitable law firms in the world, with profits per partner exceeding $7 million.